cansin/next-with-offline/README.md

    export default function App({ Component, pageProps }) {
      useWorkbox({
        offlinePath: "/offline",
-       showReloadPrompt(onConfirm, onCancel) {
+       showReloadPrompt() {
-         // A function that returns a React element
+         // A function that returns a Promise
-         // calling `onConfirm` when user agrees to
+         // that resolves when user agrees to reload,
-         // reload, and `onCancel` if the user dismisses.
+         // or rejects if the user dismisses.
        },
      });